 *Treatments sharing the same letter are not significantly different at P = .05

-After granular fertiliser treatment, it was followed by Yara Vita Crop boost + Super Cal which had 71.67%.
-In contrast, the lowest fruit set were observed in Nutri-plant Organic Plus, Biogenic fertiliser and the Control treatments where showed no significant differences among them.
+Granular fertiliser treatment, reported highest fruit set of 94.44%, and was followed by Yara Vita Crop boost + Super Cal which had 71.67% of fruit set.
+In contrast, the lowest fruit set were observed in Nutri-plant Organic Plus.
+Biogenic fertiliser and the Control treatments showed no significant differences among them.

 3.4 Fruit length and width

-As these parameters serve as quantitative indicators of fruit development and treatment effectiveness, results showed that the length differed significantly among treatments (P = .05). it was noted that treated plants granular (DAP+NPK+CAN) fertilisers achieved highest mean fruit length although it was statistically like plants treated with Biogenic, Nutri plant organic plus and Yara Vita Crop boost fertilisers (Table 4).
+As these parameters serve as quantitative indicators of fruit development and treatment effectiveness, results showed that the length differed significantly among treatments (P = .05). it was noted that plants treated with granular (DAP+NPK+CAN) fertilisers achieved highest mean fruit length although it was statistically at par with the plants treated with Biogenic, Nutri plant organic plus and Yara Vita Crop boost fertilisers (Table 4).
 Despite this similarity, the said length was significantly higher when compared with those from untreated plants.

 Table 4: Fruit length and width under different treatments